tlswg/draft-ietf-tls-esni/draft-rescorla-tls-esni.md

-Although TLS 1.3 {{!I-D.ietf-tls-tls13}} encrypts most of the handshake, including the server certificate, there are several other channels that allow an on-path attacker to determine the the major mechanism that allows an on-path attacker to determine the domain name the client is trying to connect to.
+Although TLS 1.3 {{!I-D.ietf-tls-tls13}} encrypts most of the handshake, including the server certificate, there are several other channels that allow an on-path attacker to determine domain name the client is trying to connect to, including:

-* The client's DNS lookups.
+* Cleartext client DNS queries.
-* The server IP address, if the server is not doing domain-based virtual hosting.
+* Visible server IP addresses, assuming the the server is not doing domain-based virtual hosting.
-* The Server Name Indication (SNI) {{!RFC6066}} in the ClientHello.
+* Cleartext Server Name Indication (SNI) {{!RFC6066}} in ClientHello messages.

 DoH {{?I-D.ietf-doh-dns-over-https}} and DPRIVE {{?RFC7858}} {{?RFC8094}}
-allow the client to conceal its DNS lookups from network inspection, and many TLS servers host multiple domains on the same IP address.
+provide mechanisms for clients to conceal DNS lookups from network inspection, and many TLS servers host multiple domains on the same IP address.
-In such environments, SNI is the major direct method of determining the server's identity (although indirect mechanisms such as traffic analysis also exist).
+In such environments, SNI is an explicit signal used to determine the server's identity.
+Indirect mechanisms such as traffic analysis also exist.

 The TLS WG has extensively studied the problem of protecting SNI, but has been unable to develop a completely generic solution. {{?I-D.ietf-tls-sni-encryption}} provides a description of the problem space and some of the proposed techniques.
-One of the most difficult problems is "Do not stick out" ({{?I-D.ietf-tls-sni-encryption}}; Section 2.4): if only hidden services use SNI encryption, then the use of SNI encryption is a signal that the client is going to a hidden server.
+One of the more difficult problems is "Do not stick out" ({{?I-D.ietf-tls-sni-encryption}}; Section 2.4): if only hidden services use SNI encryption, then SNI encryption is a signal that a client is going to a hidden server.
 For this reason, the techniques in {{?I-D.ietf-tls-sni-encryption}} largely focus on concealing the fact that SNI encryption is in use.
-Unfortunately, the result often has undesirable performance consequences, incomplete covervage or both.
+Unfortunately, the result often has undesirable performance consequences, incomplete coverage, or both.

 The design in this document takes a different approach: it assumes that hidden servers will hide behind a provider (CDN, app server,